TEACHING FED BY RESEARCH

 39% of our teachers are international.
 They contribute to strengthening the language level of students while raising cultural diversity awareness.

-On the EXCELLENCE MODULES in Masters Grande Ecole, we are also honoured to welcome international professors from prestigious institutions who come to share their expertise with our students in their various fields.
+On the EXCELLENCE MODULES in Master Grande Ecole, we are also honoured to welcome international professors from prestigious institutions who come to share their expertise with our students in their various fields.

 LUXURY BRANDING MANAGEMENT

 Burgundy School of Business, France

 UQÀM, ESG, Canada